Mauroleo89/oil-gas-europe-2020-2023/README.md

 ---

 ## 🔁 Reproducibility
-- Fixed seeds for any random steps.
+- Random seeds fixed for consistency.
-- Pinned versions in requirements.txt.
+- Pinned package versions in requirements.txt.
-- Large files kept out of Git (see .gitignore).
+- Large files excluded via .gitignore.

 ---

 ## 🗺️ Roadmap
-- [ ] Add processed CSVs with a data dictionary
+- [ ] Add processed CSVs and a data dictionary
-- [ ] Publish figure gallery in README
+- [ ] Expand figure gallery with inflation overlays
-- [ ] Optional: add ARIMA baseline for WTI/Brent
+- [ ] Test ARIMA/VAR models for predictive analysis
-- [ ] Add unit tests for loaders
+- [ ] Package preprocessing code for re-use

 ---

 ## 📝 Notes for Reviewers
-Start with notebooks/Final_Project.ipynb for EDA.
+Start with notebooks/Final_Project.ipynb.
+This notebook contains exploratory data analysis (EDA) and narrative context.
-The academic background is summarized here as an individual contribution.
+The repo focuses only on my individual contribution.

 ---